Monkey Kingdom: Production

 Monkey Kingdom is the eighth film by Disneynature, the independent film label of Walt Disney Studios.
-It was released in the United States on April 17 and internationally on April 23 to coincide with Earth Day.
-A portion of box office receipts was donated to Conservation International.

 The film is directed and produced by Mark Linfield and Alastair Fothergill, who previously co-directed Disneynature's first release, Earth (2007), as well as Chimpanzee (2012).
 Fothergill also co-directed African Cats (2011) and Bears (2014).
 Dr. Wolfgang Dittus was the scientific consultant and has been studying the macaque monkeys of Sri Lanka for nearly 50 years.
-His and Jane Goodall’s study at Gombe are the longest running studies of wild primates.
+His and Jane Goodall's study at Gombe are the longest running studies of wild primates.
 For the film, Dittus helped select the monkey characters and decipher their behavior.
 The film was scored by British composer Harry Gregson-Williams, and was shot using Sony F65 cameras.

 Release

-Monkey Kingdom was released on April 17, 2015.
+Monkey Kingdom was released on April 17, 2015. and internationally on April 23 to coincide with Earth Day.
+A portion of box office receipts was donated to Conservation International.
 The first official trailer for the film was released on April 18, 2014, featuring the song "Team" by Lorde and attached theatrically with Bears.